-Phnom Penh is home to an abundance of bars, ranging from the cheap to the chic and everything in between.
+Phnom Penh is home to an abundance of bars, ranging from the cheap and cheerful to the chic and boutique, and everything in between.
 Stick with us, and we’ll show you the best options around.

-Wherever you drink, the country’s favourite beer, Angkor, will be on offer.
-Brewed with the soft spring water from the mountains of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making Angkor Premium Beer a rich source of national pride.
-Or if the local stuff doesn’t do it for you, then grab a cold, fresh Heineken, now available all over Cambodia.
+Wherever you drink, on of the country’s favourite beer, Angkor, will be on offer.
+Brewed with the soft spring water from the hills of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making it a rich source of national pride.
+The same company also produces global cola brand Pepsi and local drinking water brand Angkor Puro, vital in combating the effects of those scorching hot days in tropical Cambodia.

-If you dream of sipping cocktails in the sumptuous surroundings of a five-star hotel or chic bar but don’t have the wallet to match, then don’t worry because Phnom Penh is the land of dreams.
-The renowned Happy hour at the exclusive Elephant Bar of the upscale Raffles Hotel Le Royal places it on the affordable list, with special deals between 4pm and 9pm daily.
+Do you dream of sipping cocktails in the sumptuous surroundings but don’t have the wallet to match?
+Don’t worry!
+The renowned happy hour at the exclusive Elephant Bar of the upscale Raffles Hotel Le Royal places it on the affordable list, with special deals between 4pm and 9pm daily.

 The sundown tradition is popular across the capital, with many other venues boasting discounts on cocktails and beers.
 Look out for the happy hour symbol in our directory listings.

 French-run Dodo Rhum House (St.130) is a fairly priced option, serving a selection of flavoured rums, such as passion fruit, chocolate and prune, and its signature Ti punch.

 Duplex Belgian Tavern (St.278) is the ideal place to hang out, nurse a beverage or two, and enjoy the atmospheric bustle of this charming city.
 Prices are reasonable and the selection of Belgian beers – 30 different brands in total – is impressive.